DEPTFORD TOWNSHIP MUNICIPAL UTILITIES AUTHORITY

 Beginning the first day of the tenth year

-All employees shall submit their requests for vacation periods to the Executive Director' office by April 1st of each year approval shall be based on workload and seniority.
-At all times, not more than four (4) field personnel and not more than 50% from the same job classification; nor more than one (1) office employee from the same shift, shall be approved for the same vacation period.
+All employees shall submit their requests for vacation periods by April 1st of each year to the Executive Director’ office for approval based on workload and seniority.
+At all times, not more than four field personnel and not more than 50% from the same job classification; nor more than one office employee from the same shift, shall be approved for the same vacation period.
 Further, vacation requests of five or more consecutive days will receive preference over vacation requests of four days or less in any workweek for field personnel and requests of three days or less in any workweek for office personnel.

 2:7 Upon the death of an employee, unused, earned vacation leave shall be paid to the employee's estate.

-2:8 Vacation leave may be taken in half hourly increments.
+2:8 Vacation leave may be taken in one-half day increments.

 ARTICLE 3 - SICK LEAVE